Applications on the Victorian Housing Register (VHR)

 Applications by type — new applications only

-Register of interest23,30123,17122,17123,619 24,494
+Register of interest 23,171 22,171 23,619 24,494 25,073

 Priority access categories on the VHR

 There are 6 broad categories of priority access on the VHR.
-An eligible applicant must meet specific criteria within 1 of these categories to be approved for priority access.
+An eligible applicant must meet specific criteria within one of these categories to be approved for priority access.
 In addition to register of interest, new applicants are eligible for the following priority categories:

 • Emergency management housing (new applicants): for people whose housing is no longer safe or habitable, due to an emergency, for example, a bushfire, flood or storm